RodrigoSMarques/flutter_branch_sdk/README.md

 ```

 You can register logs in BranchEvent without Branch Universal Object (BUO) for tracking and analytics:

 ```dart
 BranchEvent eventStandart = BranchEvent.standardEvent(BranchStandardEvent.ADD_TO_CART);
 FlutterBranchSdk.trackContentWithoutBuo(branchEvent: eventStandart);
 ```

 You can use your own custom event names too:

 ```dart
 BranchEvent eventCustom = BranchEvent.customEvent('Custom_event');
 FlutterBranchSdk.trackContentWithoutBuo(branchEvent: eventCustom);
 ```

 ### Track users
-Sets the identity of a user (email, ID, UUID, etc) for events, deep links, and referrals
+Sets the identity of a user (email, ID, UUID, etc) for events, deep links, and referrals.

 ```dart
 //login
 FlutterBranchSdk.setIdentity('user1234567890');